Ladicek/arc-crazybeans/README.md

 # ArC CrazyBeans

-Attempt to measure ArC memory footprint with a significant number of beans.
+Attempt to measure certain ArC performance characteristics with a significant number of beans.

+By default, each measurement is repeated 100 times.
+After that, the mean, standard deviation, median and 99th percentile are reported.

+To change the number of repetitions, set the system property `measurements`.
+For example: `-Dmeasurements=5` to only repeat the measurements 5 times.

+## Memory Footprint

-To measure average RSS usage, these steps are followed repeatedly:
+To measure RSS usage, these steps are followed:

 1. Start the Quarkus application
 2. Measure its RSS by reading `/proc/$PID/smaps_rollup`